serafino16/Apache-Fineract/README.md

 Regions:eu-west-1(main region),eu west 2,3 and eu-central 1(used for regolatory complience based on DE,FR and GBR local laws for data sovereignity)

-EKS: Diffrent clusters for every nviroment and regions(9).In the cluster are used public and private node groups,cluster autoscaler.

 VPC:Shared VPC architecture where a central VPC is provisioned and shared across dev, stage, and prod environments.
 Each environment is isolated using dedicated subnets, route tables, and security groups to maintain security boundaries while optimizing resource utilization and network management.

 A total of 20 microservices are deployed across these environments using smaller, logically segmented subnets.
 These services leverage the shared networking infrastructure for consistent DNS resolution, IAM roles, and inter-service communication.
 Each service is deployed in its own namespace and/or subnet (based on network requirements) to ensure proper isolation and scalability.